 Delete a service account #

-Delete an existing service account by clicking the vertical ellipsis icon next to the account’s name in the service account list.
-This opens an options menu with a single entry, Delete service account.
+Delete an existing service account by clicking the vertical ellipsis icon for the service account in the service account list and selecting Delete service account.

 You can also use the Delete service account link at the bottom of the Passwords pane for a service account.